Argyll and Bute Militia: French Revolutionary War

 Fear of Jacobitism had been replaced by fear of Jacobinism by the 1790s, and the Militia Act 1797 finally extended the county militia system to Scotland.
 Ten regiments of Scottish militia were raised in 1798 under this Act, including the Argyllshire Militia, ranked 1st out of the 10 (and sometimes known as the Argyllshire (1st North British) Militia).
 It was under the command of Colonel John Campbell of Shawfield and Islay, given the rank of Brevet Colonel in the army while the regiment was embodied.
 Many of the personnel came from the 117th Foot or 'Argyllshire Fencibles', which had been raised by the Hon Frederick St John on 22 August 1794 but was disbanded in 1796.

 During and after the Irish Rebellion of 1798, a number of British militia units volunteered for service in Ireland, and the Argyllshires served there until early 1800.
 The militia was disembodied after hostilities with France were ended by the Treaty of Amiens in March 1802.
 The disembodied Scottish Militia regiments were reorganised under a new Militia Act in 1802, with the Argyllshire regiment being redesignated as the Argyll and Bute Militia, reflecting its wider recruitment area comprising the quotas of both counties.
 Colonel John Campbell was recommissioned on 1 November 1802 with seniority from 23 May 1798.

 Napoleonic Wars

 However, the Peace of Amiens was short-lived and the militia was re-embodied in 1803.
 By 1805, the regiment was still commanded by Col John Campbell with Sir John Campbell of Ardnamurchan as his Lieutenant-Colonel.
 During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the Argyll & Bute Militia with 524 men in 7 companies under Lt-Col Sir John Campbell was part of the garrison of Edinburgh Castle.

+Local Militia

+While the Regular Militia were the mainstay of national defence during the Napoleonic Wars, they were supplemented from 1808 by the Local Militia, which were part-time and only to be used within their own districts.
+These were raised to counter the declining numbers of Volunteers, and if their ranks could not be filled voluntarily the militia ballot was employed.
+They were to be trained once a year.
+The counties of Argyll and Bute raised the following regiments: